USB4: The Complete Guide [2025]

 USB4 is the new-generation USB standard that, if all goes to plan, will bring the flagging standard up to spec with some of its fastest competition, unify a number of confusing naming conventions under a single banner, and maintain use of the all-important reversible USB-C connector.
-USB4 is likely to be the connector you use for almost everything over the next few years, from ever-faster data transfers, to outputting to ultra high definition external monitors, connecting older USB devices, and charging up your gadgets.
+Additionally, USB4 is likely to be the connector you use for almost everything over the next few years, from ever-faster data transfers, to outputting to ultra high definition external monitors, connecting older USB devices, and charging up your gadgets.
+Intel Corporation has significantly contributed to the development of USB4 technology, particularly through its work on the Thunderbolt protocol specification.

 What is USB4?

 USB4 is, like USB 2.0, USB 3.0, and all the subsequent iterations, a USB specification developed and released by the USB Implementers Forum.
+USB4 is the latest iteration of the Universal Serial Bus (USB) protocol designed for high-speed data transfer.
 It builds on the strengths of USB 3.2 2x2 by maintaining the USB-C connection, but mandates a minimum throughput of 20 Gbps, and opens up the potential for double that.
-It also improves compatibility with Thunderbolt standards, allows tunnelling of DisplayPort and PCIExpress to better support higher resolution monitors over USB, and mandates USB Power Delivery.
+It also improves compatibility with Thunderbolt standards and ensures backwards compatibility with USB 3.x and USB 2.0, allowing tunnelling of DisplayPort and PCIExpress to better support higher resolution monitors over USB, and mandates USB Power Delivery.

 The Benefits of USB4

-That 40 Gbps may not be guaranteed, but in devices that support it, it makes USB4 just as fast as Thunderbolt 3 and Thunderbolt 4, and one of the highest bandwidth solutions for transferring data.
+That 40 Gbps may not be guaranteed, but in devices that support it, it makes USB4 just as fast as Thunderbolt 3 and Thunderbolt 4, and one of the highest bandwidth solutions for transferring data at faster speeds.

 That huge bandwidth also opens up support for higher resolutions using the DisplayPort Alt Mode 2.0 protocol.
-That gives it the ability to output to and display up to 8K resolution at up to 60Hz with HDR10 color.
+That gives it the ability to output to and display up to 8K resolution at up to 60Hz with HDR10 color, and provides high-quality audio transmission.

 USB4 also supports DisplayPort 1.4 and PCI-Express tunneling, which lets it use smart bandwidth management to make the most of multi-use connections.
 For example, if you were using a USB4 connection to output to a 4K display, but also wanted to use that same connection for data transfer at the same time, the host system can allocate the maximum available bandwidth to the data transfer, without impeding the stream of 4K video.
 That’s more nuanced than the 50/50 split that more traditional DisplayPort Alt Mode allows, and should make for a more efficient and versatile connection than previous generations of USB.